 VTL § 306(d), Issuing Inspection Certificate Without Inspection

 The Benjamin Goldman Law Office can help with New York Vehicle & Traffic Law violations.
-If you were charged with issuing an inspection certificate without a complete inspection or wilfully issuing a certificate for a noncompliant vehicle under VTL § 306(d), we can help.
-We can help with tickets and related charges in courts across the state.
+If you or your station was charged with issuing an inspection certificate without a complete inspection or wilfully issuing a certificate for a noncompliant vehicle under VTL § 306(d), we can help.
+We assist with vehicle related charges in courts across the state.
 See our testimonials, courts we appear in, and contact us for a consultation.

 VTL § 306(d) Statute